Skip to content

 Costs and Fees

-The funding fee is a one-time cost that helps keep the program running.
-It varies based on your down payment and service history.
-Veterans with a service-connected disability are typically exempt.
+The funding fee is a one-time cost that helps keep the program strong.
+It varies by service history, down payment, and whether it’s first-time or subsequent use.
+Veterans with a service-connected disability are typically exempt; some surviving spouses may qualify as well.

 Can the seller pay my closing costs?

 Yes.
-Sellers can pay all of your allowable closing costs and up to 4% in concessions (which can include items like prepaid taxes or paying off debt).
+Sellers can pay allowable closing costs and up to 4% in concessions.
+Concessions can include prepaid taxes and insurance or paying off certain debts to help you qualify.
+We will coordinate with your agent to fit your offer strategy.

 The Loan Process